 Stella Adler, Aladin-Lam, Ernst Alart, Alma, B. Altman department store, American Stuffed Novelty, American Wholesale Corp, Anita, Arrow Doll Wig Company, Au Bon Marche department store, Austin Gray, Baltimore Bargain House, Beaux Art Shade Company, William P. Beers & Company, Charles Bloom, Blossom Doll Company, Blum-Lustig Toy Company, Butler Brothers.

-Chad Valley, Hilda Cowham, Louis Eisen, W. R. Ekart, England Art Toy, Etta Inc., European Novelty, Fairfame, Flapper Novelty, Fleishman, Jane Gray, Gerbs Poupée, Arthur Gerling Toy Company, Gerzon Company, Charles F. Gibson, Goldberger (Eegee), Jane Gray (Stokes) Company; 1917 Kuddles boudoir doll, Heho Art Dolls, Hollywood Imps, J and B, Kat-a-Korner Kompany, Victor Keney (Keeneye patent 1763930, 1796997), Konroe Merchants.
+Calvaire Dolls the Only googly eye boudoir dolls we have ever seen, French, unique and very rare, Chad Valley, Hilda Cowham, Louis Eisen, W. R. Ekart, England Art Toy, Etta Inc., European Novelty, Fairfame, Flapper Novelty, Fleishman, Jane Gray, Gerbs Poupée, Arthur Gerling Toy Company, Gerzon Company, Charles F. Gibson, Goldberger (Eegee), Jane Gray (Stokes) Company; 1917 Kuddles boudoir doll, Heho Art Dolls, Hollywood Imps, J and B, Kat-a-Korner Kompany, Victor Keney (Keeneye patent 1763930, 1796997), Konroe Merchants.

-Lady Godwyn, Lenci, Levallois, Mizpah Toy & Novelty, Claire Morris of LA, Munich Art Dolls, Mutual Novelty, Munzerlite chalk ware heads (art deco half dolls & lamp shades), Paramount Doll Company, Erma Petzgold, Pierrot and Pierette, Erma Pinner, Paul Poiret, Pollyanna Doll Company, Pompeian Art Works, Rosalinde dolls, Sanlys, Sayco, Sterling Doll Company, T. A. F., Unique Novelty Doll Company, Victoria Doll Company, Nora Wellings, Ethel Westwood and probably others.
+Lady Godwyn, Lenci, Levallois, Mizpah Toy & Novelty, Claire Morris of LA, Munich Art Dolls, Mutual Novelty, Munzerlite chalk ware heads (art deco half dolls & lamp shades), Paramount Doll Company, Erma Petzgold, Pierrot and Pierette, Erma Pinner, Paul Poiret, Pollyanna Doll Company, Pompeian Art Works, Rosalinde dolls, Sanlys, Sayco, Sterling Doll Company, T. A. F., Unique Novelty Doll Company, Victoria Doll Company, Norah Wellings, Ethel Westwood and probably others.